maliMirkec/personal-website/source/_posts/spg.md

 If you have a Wordpress project already, you could migrate it to a static page generator.
 For Jekyll, you could [Jekyll Exporter] plugin.
 For Middleman, you could use a command line tool called [wp2middleman].
 You could use [Wordpress to Hugo Exporter] for Hugo migration.
 For Hexo, you could read [a guide on how to migrate from Wordpress to Hexo] that I wrote last year.

-The principle is the same — first export all content to a suitable format, and then include it in the right folder.
+The principle is the same â€” first export all content to a suitable format, and then include it in the right folder.

 ## Content